dotnet/corefx/Documentation/project-docs/dogfooding.md

 1. Create a new project
     - Creat a new folder for your app
-    - Create projec file by running `dotnet new`
+    - Create project file by running `dotnet new`

 2. Add the CoreFX MyGet feed to your NuGet configuration.
     - You can do this globally but we recommend not doing this as this might affect other projects on your machine and you probably don't want that.